 Moving on for me is hard because this isn’t a game I want to play, but it’s not him that I’m playing against.
 It’s my past self — my past dreams, my old routines, my outdated idea of what my future is supposed to be like.
 And sadly, truly moving on is predicated on the acceptance of this action — letting “us” go.
 I’m stubborn.
 I hate letting go without putting in 1000% to make it work.
 I am a fighter.
 So this moving on thing has taken longer than I expected it to take, but I know I’ll get “there”.

 So, how do I compete against my past self?
 I get better, I know better, I live my life better.
-I pursue passion projects (ahem @brunchbackwhale and this essay series), I surround myself with great friends and good company (holler to my fam, besties, and my therapist), and I do things that help me grow.
+I pursue passion projects (ahem, this essay), I surround myself with great friends and good company (holler to my fam, besties, and my therapist), and I do things that help me grow.

 Know this: winning is not based on me moving onto the next relationship, it’s not me bashing him and painting him like an evil monster.
 To me, if I am in a better place than when I was when we broke up, then I am winning.
 And news alert — winning has nothing to do with how he is doing.